Ferdia Mac Anna

 Darragh McManus graduated from University College Cork with a BA in English and History.
 He writes for and is a sub-editor of the Irish Independent and also writes for the Evening Herald.
 He now lives in Crusheen, Co Clare with his wife Majella.

 Roisin Meaney was born in Listowel, Co Kerry, She has lived in the US, Canada, Africa and Europe but is now based in Limerick, Ireland.
-This Number One bestselling author is a consistent presence on the Irish bestseller list and she is the author of thirteen novels including three stand alone novels set in the fictional island off the west coast of Ireland: One Summer, After the Wedding and I'll Be Home for Christmas.
-Her other bestsellers include: The Last Week of May, The People Next Door, Half Seven on a Thursday, Love in the Making, The Things We Do For Love, Something in Common, Two Fridays in April and The Reunion.
+This Number One bestselling author is a consistent presence on the Irish bestseller list and she is the author of fifteen novels including three stand alone novels set in the fictional island off the west coast of Ireland: One Summer, After the Wedding and I'll Be Home for Christmas.
+Her other bestsellers include: The Last Week of May, The People Next Door, Half Seven on a Thursday, Love in the Making, The Things We Do For Love, Something in Common, Two Fridays in April, The Reunion and The Anniversary.
 She has also written books for children.
 Connect with Roisin Meaney on @roisinmeaneywww.roisinmeaney.com

 Zoe Miller is married with three children.
-She lives in Dublin.Her novels include A Question of Betrayal, Someone New, A Husband's Confession and The Compromise.
+She lives in Dublin.Her novels include A Question of Betrayal, Someone New, A Husband's Confession, The Compromise and A House Full of Secrets.

 David Moore was born in London and reared in Buckinghamshire, England.
 The child of an Irish mother and jazz-addicted English father, David spent many childhood summers in Ireland.
 He graduated from Cambridge with first-class honours in English and Dark Age history, and continued his studies at Trinity College Dublin, gaining a masters degree in Anglo-Irish Literature.
 Entering the world of freelance journalism, his work has appeared in The Irish Times, The Irish Examiner and The Illustrated London News, but like many in his generation, most of his working life has been spent in front of a computer.
 His employment in the internet industry took him from Clonskeagh to Kansas, where he spent 18 months at Kansas State University as 'our man on the prairie' for his Irish employers.
 He moved to San Francisco in the middle of the dotcom frenzy, before deciding that he'd never meant to get into technology in the first place.
 He returned to Ireland to try and figure out what he was meant to get into.
 He's still not sure, but The Accidental Pilgrim marks one attempt to find out.
 David Moore recently married, and lives in Dublin.